Search blog

 • He plays the guitar better than his friend.

 Hopefully, the article on comparative structures from PREP has provided you with additional knowledge and understanding of English grammar concepts.
-Be sure to regularly follow PREP to learn even more fresh insights.
+If Band 7+ is your goal, our expert strategies will get you there—check them out:

 Master Tu Pham